gee-community/arcgis-earthengine-toolbox/docs/06_data_management_tools.md

   </a>
 </div>

 ### Download Feature Collection by Serialized Object

-This script downloads the Earth Engine feature collection dataset to ArcPro feature class by its serialized JSON object.
+This script downloads the Earth Engine feature collection dataset to ArcGIS Pro feature class by its serialized JSON object.
 The user can save the serialized Google Earth Engine object (Image, Image Collection, Feature, Feature Collection, List, Geometry, etc. ) to JSON file.
 This is very helpful when the user filters the dataset and saves the modified dataset for future use.

-The geometry types of the feature collection can be converted to the ArcPro geometry types: point, multipoint, polyline, polygon.
-Since ArcPro feature class does not allow multiple geometry types in the same file, the different geometry types will be saved into separate feature class files.
+The geometry types of the feature collection can be converted to the ArcGIS Pro geometry types: point, multipoint, polyline, polygon.
+Since ArcGIS Pro feature class does not allow multiple geometry types in the same file, the different geometry types will be saved into separate feature class files.

 ![Alt Text](images/DownloadFCbyJSON.png)